droidthings/IntrusionDetection/README.md

 #### 3.1 ESP32
 ESP32 is a low power system on chip microcontroller with integrated Wi-Fi and dual bluetooth modes.
 Its low power design is suitable for IoT application.
 For this implementation we have chosen, WIFI Lora 32 provided by Heltec which has a ESP32 microprocessor with integrated WiFi, LoRa and Bluetooth connectivity modules.
 This board has been chosen for its ability to communicate over Wi-Fi, making it easier to send data to either [ThingSpeak] or utilize [MQTT] broker to publish data to chosen topics.
 It also supports Arduino Development environment, making it easier to program codes with Arduino IDE.
+The steps to setup ESP32 with Arduino IDE can be found [here](https://github.com/v2h/ESP32_WiFi_Demo)

 #### 3.2 Accelerometer and Gyroscope sensors
 MPU6050 is used for reading accelerometer and gyroscope readings.
 It provides a 3-axis gyroscope and a 3-axis accelerometer readings.
 The digital output is via I²C protocol.
 To establish communication between this sensor and the board we have to use the [Wire](https://www.arduino.cc/en/reference/wire) library provided by Arduino.
 Below code is used to read data from the sensor.